xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 74. What does the message "Sub-graph contains network input node .." mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The start or end node for the sub-graph replacement using start/end nodes is specified incorrectly.
 Model Optimizer finds internal nodes of the sub-graph strictly "between" the start and end nodes, and then adds all input nodes to the sub-graph (and the inputs of their inputs, etc.) for these "internal" nodes.
 This error reports that Model Optimizer reached input node during this phase.
 This means that the start/end points are specified incorrectly in the configuration file.
-For more details, refer to the **Graph Transformation Extensions** section in the :ref:`Model Optimizer Extensibility <doxid-openvino_docs__m_o__d_g_prepare_model_customize_model_optimizer__customize__model__optimizer>` guide.
+For more details, refer to the **Graph Transformation Extensions** section in the :ref:`Model Optimizer Extensibility <model_optimizer_extensibility>` guide.

 .. _question-75: